-Start spreadin’ the news!
-While New York may be known as a cultural, financial and media capital of the world, it’s also a mecca of higher education.
+While the state may be known as a cultural, financial, and media capital of the world, the numerous online colleges in New York also make it a mecca of higher education.

 Editorial Listing ShortCode:

-Students in New York will benefit from an abundance of online learning opportunities, affordable tuition rates and generous financial aid.
+Students in New York may benefit from an abundance of online learning opportunities, affordable tuition rates, and generous financial aid offerings.

 Overview of Higher Education in New York

 For those looking for New York online degrees, the state boasts a whopping 283 degree-granting institutions, according to the NCES.
 Of those, 79 are public schools, 177 are non-profit private schools, and 27 are for-profit private schools.
 The state’s public schools are divided into two groups.